-Why do prosperous economies develop in some countries and regions, while others stagnate?
-The Working Group on the Foundations of Long-Run Prosperity applies approaches from a range of disciplines to understand the mechanics of long-run growth.
+Why do prosperous economies develop in some countries and not in others?
+The Working Group on Long-Run Prosperity applies approaches from a range of disciplines to understand the mechanics of long-run growth.
 It disseminates the results to the research community, policy makers, and the broader public.

 Explore